 - All your Driving Test Scores will be electronically sent to the DOL.

 How much will it cost me at the DOL for my first Washington State Driver's License?

 - $54 Driving License (good for six year)

 How many hours do I need to practice?

-- You will need to practice 50 hours from when you apply for your Driving Permit to when you apply for your Driver's License.
+- You will need to practice a minimum of 50 hours from when you apply for your Driving Permit to when you apply for your Driver's License.

 - You can review all Driving 101 "How To" videos.

 Apply for your license online.

 - Did you know you can get your license online, you just have to have a Washington state photo ID or Permit.